Help on

 Single query

 During search, a page will auto refresh indicating how many candidate sgRNAs were identified.
 After the search process, you will automatically be forwarded to the results page.
-In the following example a genomic sequence from human TP53 gene was used.
+In the following example a genomic sequence from human TP53 gene was used.- to download the full results file (tab separated) like shown in the table at the bottom.

-• to download a fasta file containing all identified sgRNA target sites
+- to download a fasta file containing all identified sgRNA target sites

-• to visualize the locus of the query sequence in the Ensembl browser with the identified sgRNA target sites, whenever the query sequence belogs to the selected as targeted genome and this specues was added to CCTop from Ensembl.
+- to visualize the locus of the query sequence in the Ensembl browser with the identified sgRNA target sites, whenever the query sequence belogs to the selected as targeted genome and this specues was added to CCTop from Ensembl.
 A similar link will be available for the UCSC browser

 A graphical representation of the query sequence with the identified sgRNA target sites (colored by score, see below) as well as a full list of all candidates is given ranked by taking into account the number of total off-target sites, the distribution of mismatches and the proximity to exons.
 It is possible to click on any of the displayed target sites to focus the list below on the output corresponding to this site.
 For each sgRNA target site it is shown the predicted efficacy score by CRISPRater [Labuhn et al.], with the color code shown above, together with cloning oligonucleotides (5’-3’ orientation) depending om the in vitro transcription method selected.
 For the T7 promoter, if the candidate sgRNA sequence does not start with two Gs, the sequence is extended or the initial bases are changed to obtain the required two Gs at the 5’ end.
 The extended or substituted bases are given in small case for recognition.
 For the U6 promoter the same procedure is taken only that in this case only one G at the 5’ end is required.
 In other case, the given overhang sequence is appended to the identified sgRNA target sequence.